 3. Major Minerals

-The major minerals are necessary for many processes in your body, especially fluid balance, maintenance of bones and teeth, muscle contractions and nervous system function.
+The major minerals are necessary for fluid balance, maintenance of bones and teeth, muscle contractions and nervous system function.
 They're available as dietary supplements, but be careful not to go over the tolerable upper levels.
 Learn more about the major minerals.

 4. Trace Minerals